Sri Lanka is a

 approximately 160 detention centers, police stations, and army camps

 recognized officially as places of detention.
-Due to the lapsing of the ER in
+Due to the lapsing of the ER

-dramatically declined.
+military has dramatically declined.

 The EPDP reportedly detained its own members for short periods